 First things first: Are your bank deposits covered by FDIC insurance?
 Most accounts at traditional banks, large or small, are FDIC-insured, so your money is safe even if the institution shuts down.
-The FDIC’s deposit insurance covers your first $250,000 in deposits.
-Under FDIC rules, your bank will keep operating normally until it transfers its assets to a purchasing bank.
-You’ll have time to withdraw your funds and switch banks without risk.
+If you’re not sure whether your bank has FDIC insurance, look for the “member FDIC” logo on their website or branch.

 2. File a Receiver’s Claim

 Instead, the government steps in and runs the bank as if nothing had ever happened.
 Your checks won’t bounce.
 Your ATM card will still provide access to cash.
 Everything still functions under the FDIC’s direction.

-4. Meet Your New Bank
+4. Meet Your New Bank (& Bank Products)

 When a bank is going under and the FDIC seizes control, they usually have another bank lined up to purchase and take over the failing bank’s assets.
 If they can’t find a buyer, the FDIC will close the bank and pay out the losses covered by deposit insurance.